BeyondNFT/sandbox/README.md

 Therefore, if you use this Sandbox on your website, before the first rendering it would be nice to tell users that they will be shown an Dynamic NFT and that they must be carefull because you do not have control over the code itself.

 @TODO: Should we set that directly in the Sandbox?
+@TODO: Research if there is a way to create an AST of all the javascript code in the NFT code, and add things to it, to prevent for example infitinie loop or other things
 ## Development

 Feel free to help develop or correct bug as this is highly POC for the moment.